Research programme: Public Matters

 How do organisations and professionals with a public task deal with complex social issues?
 How do they implement their public responsibilities and deliver public value?
 We are interested in these areas.
 Multidisciplinarity characterises our research.
 Our approach provides space for various disciplines, theoretical perspectives and research methods.
 Part of the Faculty of Law, Economics and Governance of Utrecht University, we aim to contribute to the shaping of a dynamic, resilient, and adaptive society.

-USG research director prof. Judith van Erp is the research programme leader.
+USG research director dr. Stephan Grimmelikhuijsen is the research programme leader.

 Within the research programme Public Matters, researchers collaborate in two departments, subdivided into several chairs.
 The research department Public Governance & Management (PGM) encompasses the chairs of Public Governance and Public Management.
 The research departement Organisation and Management (O&M) encompasses the chairs of Strategic Human Resource Management, Organisation Studies and Sport & Society.

-The researchers in the various research groups regularly engage in collaborative research, including PhD research and contract research, work together on academic programmes and jointly organise international conferences and workshops, such as EGPA 2016.
+The researchers in the various research groups regularly engage in collaborative research, including PhD research and contract research, work together on academic programmes and jointly organise international conferences and workshops, such as EGPA 2016 and PMRC 2023.
 We also host international colleagues as visitors and practitioners as research associates.

 The various grants awarded by the ERC and NWO and authoritative international publications recognize our innovative multidisciplinary research approach and methodologies.
 We share our knowledge with students in our Bachelor's and Master's programmes, including a Research Master's Programme and Executive teaching programmes.
 Our PhD candidates are well integrated at the Graduate School of the Faculty of Law, Economics and Governance and the Netherlands Institute of Governance (NIG).
 USG will serve as the coordinator for NIG from 2020.